-- A Site walkover (200 m each way (private land not accessed) along the cable length from the indicative leak location, and laterally as required); - A desk study of publicly available information; and - A preliminary Conceptual Site Model (CSM).
+- A Site walkover (200 m each way along the cable length from the indicative leak location, and laterally as required); - A desk study of publicly available information; and - A preliminary Conceptual Site Model (CSM).

-The work has been completed in accordance with the scope provided in the proposal P19125590.P1.V0, dated 28 June 2019 and follow on request from ESB to assess four additional sites (of which this Site is included).
+The work has been completed in accordance with the scope provided in the proposal P19125590.P1.V0, dated 28 June 2019 and follow on request from ESB to assess four additional sites (of which this PSA is included.
+Significant variations from this scope were required to complete the work.

 The Preliminary Site Assessment approach is considered conservative as it seeks to identify the potential source, and a broad range of initially theoretical pathway and receptor linkages present for each Site.
 The preliminary CSM identified potential source, pathway, and receptor linkages that may be present at the Site or caused by the leak.
 A qualitative risk analysis and evaluation was completed on each potential pollutant linkage identified.
-It is noted that where a potential risk is identified at this stage it does not necessarily mean a risk is present but that further investigation may be required to either confirm the presence or absence of the risk.
+It is noted that where a potential risk is identified at this stage it does not necessarily mean a risk is present but that further investigation is required to either confirm the presence or absence of the risk.
 Where a potential linkage has been classified as either low or very low in the risk assessment no further action has been recommended to address this linkage as the actual risks identified in the low and very low risks have been sufficiently assessed in the PSA.